A MIX OF: MARKETS / POLITICS / AND THE ECONOMY

 Our belief is that the markets are a reflection of the interrelationship of political and economic force

-__Our Approach is to provide a Contrarian Viewpoint on Economic Factors Affecting U.S. and Global Markets__
+__Our Approach is to provide a Fresh Viewpoint on Economic Factors Affecting U.S. and Global Markets, and that requires implementation of Cyclical and sometimes Contrarian measures__

 1. Supply Side Economics…………….Reagan